MicrosoftDocs/learn/learn-pr/azure/create-publish-webapp-app-service-vs-code/includes/2-create-express-web-application-vs-code.md

 Node.js is open-source, free to use, and runs on many operating systems, including Windows, Linux, and macOS.

 Node.js runs all its code asynchronously, which means that long-running requests don't block execution for other tasks.
-For example, if a user requests a webpage that takes a long time to render, other users can request and receive webpages while the original user is waiting.
+For example, if a user requests a webpage that takes a long time to render, other users can request and receive webpages during that time.

 ## What is Express.js?